textbrowser/biblioteq/README.md

-BiblioteQ is free and open library software.
+BiblioteQ is free, lovely, and open library software.

 ## Features